-As you start putting together a plan for building a steel workshop or shed, you’ll quickly find that you need to consider a lot of information prior to breaking ground.
-Let’s talk about how to build the best steel structure for the most economical price—and on the most optimal timeline.
+As you start putting together a plan for building a steel workshop or shed, you’ll quickly find that you need to consider a lot of information before breaking ground.
+So let’s talk about how to build the best steel structure for the most economical price—and on the most optimal timeline.

 Design and Build 101: Steel Workshop or Shed Structural Strategies

 Keep these factors in mind when you’re planning the scope and construction steps for your structure.